 1. As per Jason’s advice, let’s start with a phone call.
 Choose your first step of the campaign – a CALL task.

-If you’re not using Woodpecker Calls, the manual task still will be created, but it’s going to serve as a reminder that you need to make a phone call at this stage of the campaign.
+The manual task will be created and it’s going to serve as a reminder that you need to make a phone call at this stage of the campaign.

 You can add snippets in the text field – it will turn into information from your spreadsheet once the campaign is running.